skylight-hq/skylight.digital/pages/toolkits/service_design_framework/08_appendix_a_methods.md

 # Appendix A: Methods

 Skylight uses these methods — activities and techniques — to achieve the many objectives and outcomes of our service design projects.
 They’re a starting point, intended to serve as inspiration for those engaging in their own service design project.
-Methods are not prescriptive or rigid; feel free to alter them to meet specific project needs.
+Methods aren't prescriptive or rigid; feel free to alter them to meet specific project needs.
 Also, this isn’t a comprehensive list of all service design methods.
 Rather, it’s a selection of our favorites and the ones we find most useful in many of our projects.

 The methods below are organized by phase.
 Visit each one to find a detailed description of how to do the activity, what it aims to achieve, who to involve, templates to get you started, and other helpful information.